 Do you want to know how to index your website on Google so it’ll show up in search results?

-When a user makes a search, Google uses its index to look for the most relevant content to match the search.
-This means that if your website isn’t indexed, it doesn’t exist in Google’s search engine.
-And that would be bad news if you’re looking to drive organic traffic to your site.
+Google uses its index to look for the most relevant content to match users’ search queries.
+This means if your website isn’t indexed, it doesn’t exist in Google’s database, and it won’t rank for relevant search terms.
+And that would be bad news if you want to drive organic traffic to your site.

-So in this post, we’ll show you 9 quick and easy ways to index your website on Google.
+In this article, we’ll show you some quick and easy ways to index your website on Google.
 We’ll also explain what Google’s index is and how to check if Google has indexed your site.

 - What Is Google’s Index?